 the strong – What does it mean, “If we died with Him, we

-we got saved, that is all in the past; now we have a new way of life and a new
+we got saved, it is all in the past; we have a new way of life now and a new

-direction, and we’re following the Holy Spirit wherever he directs us.
+direction, and we’re following the Holy Spirit wherever he may lead.
 As we live

-for Him believing in Jesus until we physically die, we will also live with Him in our resurrected
+for Him, believing in Jesus to the end, we will also live with Him

 2Tim 2-9,10